tuhlmann/permissions/README.md

 limit access to resources.
 But it's there if your use case requires it.

 The permissions library consists of two parts.
-The permissions namespace defines the low level API of permission and the `implied-by?` method used to test if a resource permission (the firs parameter) is implied (has access to) by the second permission or list of permissions.
+The permissions namespace defines the low level API of permission and the `implied-by?` method used to test if a resource permission (the first parameter) is implied (has access to) by the second permission or list of permissions.

 It also holds a factory method `make-permission` that should make it trivial to create a permission a la: